bauidch/FAHS/README.md

-# sjf-hypropo
+# FAHS - Hydroculture Project
-Hydro Project - metrics from a Hydroculture the full version
+Project FAHS - metrics and more from a Hydroculture